dyhes/zulip/docs/production/deployment.md

 ## Using an alternate port

-If you'd like your Zulip server to use an HTTPS port other than 443, you can configure that as follows:
+If you'd like your Aloha server to use an HTTPS port other than 443, you can configure that as follows:

 1. Edit `EXTERNAL_HOST` in `/etc/zulip/settings.py`, which controls how
-   the Zulip server reports its own URL, and restart the Zulip server with `/home/zulip/deployments/current/scripts/restart-server`.
+   the Aloha server reports its own URL, and restart the Aloha server with `/home/zulip/deployments/current/scripts/restart-server`.
 1. Add the following block to `/etc/zulip/zulip.conf`: